 Along the way, I have come to some conclusions and made some major and minor changes.
 Let’s start with the minor changes.

-I quickly found that on long drives at night, the choice of spotlights I had made was not a good one.
-I had fitted up a set of high-quality round X-ray vision quad-optic pencil beam LED lights to the bull bar.
-First up they were easy to mount but would slowly vibrate loose until I used Loctite 242 on them, which I probably should have done in the first place and really was an oversight.
+I quickly found that on long drives at night, the choice of spotlights I had made was not a good one and I have removed them.
+I had fitted up a set of high-quality round X-ray vision quad-optic pencil beam LED lights to the bullbar.
+First up, they were easy to mount but would slowly vibrate loose until I used Loctite 242 on them, which I probably should have done in the first place and really was an oversight on my end.

 Secondly, and the main reason I changed them out, was that they lit up the road directly in front of the vehicle way too much.
-What I mean is that the glare coming back off the road surface gave me eye strain as I found I was battling to focus my night vision from way out down the road, with the brightness right in front of me.
-In the end, I decided I was sick of it and invested in a set of Fyrlyt Nemesis 9000’s, which I hope to report back on soon.
-This is a bit of an ‘about-face’ as I am reverting back to Halogen technology, albeit a version with 250W globes and a 24V step up module, so I suspect I might be vapourising bugs before they hit the windscreen!
+What I mean is that the glare coming back off the road surface strained my eyes, as I was constantly battling to focus my night vision from way out down the road with the brightness right in front of me.
+In the end, I decided I was sick of it, removed them and invested in a set of FYRLYT Nemesis 9000s.
+You can read more about my experience with the Nemesis 9000 4WD driving lights here.

 So what else is on the list for the future?
 Well, the vehicle is currently back at Decked Out Fabrications getting some new mudguards installed as a result of the wheel track increase from the coil conversion.
-After that, I suspect a roof rack and rear ladder will be installed at some stage.
+After that, I suspect a roof rack over the cab and rear ladder will be installed at some stage.

 I am also still considering my options to improve the situation with the centre console and overhead console.
 Other than that, I intend to put a heap of kilometres on it further exploring this awesome country of ours.
 Stay tuned for the next instalment of my Toyota 79 Series dual cab build.

 Previous Part: The 79 Series Dual Cab Build (Part IV) – Finishing Touches